enerle/enerle.github.io/index.md

 ### Miscellaneous
 - [Some notes about writing style in science (Data Analysys and Statistics 2017)](https://raw.githubusercontent.com/enerle/rnavarro.github.io/main/data/notas_redaccion_unam_2017.pdf)
 - [Some codes for data analysis and processing I wrote during my PhD Thesis](https://github.com/enerle/)
-- [Many MATLAB functions made by me](https://github.com/enerle/) Disclaimer: I'm not working with matlab since years.
-Codes could be rather deprecated under the new coding paradigm of matlab.
+- [Many MATLAB functions made by me](https://github.com/enerle/) (Disclamer: I do not work with matlab since years.
+Codes could be rather deprecated under the new coding paradigm of matlab).